 5 Easy Ways How to Clean Kitchen Chimney

-Cleaning the kitchen has always been a herculean and a time-consuming task, especially when one has to clean microwave oven and kitchen chimney.
-So here we bring you 5 Easy Ways How to Clean a Kitchen Chimney.
+Cleaning the kitchen has always been a herculean and time-consuming task, especially when one has to clean the microwave oven and kitchen chimney.

-Most of the food in our Indian kitchens are made with loads of spices and oil.
+Most of the food in our Indian kitchens is made with loads of spices and oil.

-The fumes produced from cooking makes the stove area and chimney filters sticky and greasy.
-The chimney should be normally cleaned twice or at least once in a month.
+The fumes produced from cooking make the stove area and chimney filters sticky and greasy.
+The chimney should be normally cleaned twice or at least once a month.

 Cleaning the chimney makes its functioning more effective and also makes it looks good.

-Nowadays, many new models of chimneys are available in the market.
-Most of the Indian kitchens have the mesh or baffle filter type chimneys because these types of chimneys are best suited for Indian kitchens.
+Nowadays, many new models of chimneys are available online on Amazon.
+Most Indian kitchens have mesh or baffle filter-type chimneys because these types of chimneys are best suited for Indian kitchens.

-Other sorts of chimneys such as ones with Charcoal filters cannot be cleaned as these have to be replaced six monthly.
+Other sorts of chimneys, such as ones with Charcoal filters, cannot be cleaned as these have to be replaced six months.

 How to Clean Mesh and Baffle Filters with Natural Ingredients